Antonin Scalia: Early legal career (1961–1982)

-Scalia began his legal career at the law firm Jones, Day, Cockley and Reavis (now Jones Day) in Cleveland, Ohio, where he worked from 1961 to 1967.
+Scalia began his legal career at the law firm Jones, Day, Cockley & Reavis (now Jones Day) in Cleveland, Ohio, where he worked from 1961 to 1967.
 He was highly regarded at the law firm and would most likely have been made a partner but later said he had long intended to teach.
-He left the law firm to become a professor of law at the University of Virginia School of Law in 1967, moving his family to Charlottesville.
+He left Jones Day in 1967 to become a professor at the University of Virginia School of Law, moving his family to Charlottesville.

 After four years in Charlottesville, Scalia entered public service in 1971.
 President Richard Nixon appointed him general counsel for the Office of Telecommunications Policy, where one of his principal assignments was to formulate federal policy for the growth of cable television.
 From 1972 to 1974, he was chairman of the Administrative Conference of the United States, a small independent agency that sought to improve the functioning of the federal bureaucracy.
 In mid-1974, Nixon nominated him as Assistant Attorney General for the Office of Legal Counsel.
 After Nixon's resignation, the nomination was continued by President Gerald Ford, and Scalia was confirmed by the Senate on August 22, 1974.

 In the aftermath of Watergate, the Ford administration was engaged in a number of conflicts with Congress.
 Scalia repeatedly testified before congressional committees, defending Ford administration assertions of executive privilege regarding its refusal to turn over documents.
 Within the administration, Scalia advocated a presidential veto for a bill to amend the Freedom of Information Act, which would greatly increase the act's scope.
 Scalia's view prevailed, and Ford vetoed the bill, but Congress overrode it.
 In early 1976, Scalia argued his only case before the Supreme Court, Alfred Dunhill of London, Inc. v.
 Republic of Cuba.
-Scalia, on behalf of the US government, argued in support of Dunhill, and that position was successful.
+Scalia, on behalf of the U.S. government, argued in support of Dunhill, and that position was successful.

 Following Ford's defeat by President Jimmy Carter, Scalia worked for several months at the American Enterprise Institute.

 He then returned to academia, taking up residence at the University of Chicago Law School from 1977 to 1982, though he spent one year as a visiting professor at Stanford Law School.
 During Scalia's time at Chicago, Peter H. Russell hired him on behalf of the Canadian government to write a report on how the United States was able to limit the activities of its secret services for the McDonald Commission, which was investigating abuses by the Royal Canadian Mounted Police.
 The report—finished in 1979—encouraged the commission to recommend that a balance be struck between civil liberties and the essentially unchecked activities of the RCMP.
 In 1981, he became the first faculty adviser for the University of Chicago's chapter of the newly founded Federalist Society.